Zyzonix/repdeb-helferling/README.md

 Remind to add the REPONAME to the remote_sources line in GENERAL-section!
 See the provided config for more details!

+The path to the config file is defined as static variable in the header of repdeb-sync.py as variable "configFile", edit this if you're using a different directory for the config!

 ## repdeb-autoindex
 Automatically update repositories Package and Releases files and sign them with gpg.